HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 - For 600 users load observed http response code - 503 service unavailable errors in the test.

-- All errors are from WCM and Pages&Portlets not from DAM.
+- All errors are from WCM and Pages&Portlets, not from DAM.

-- Total Average response time increasing exponentially with vload.
+- Total Average response time increases exponentially with vload.

-- Event loop lag for Ring API pod is also on higher end (~400 ms for 500 user load)
+- Event loop lag for Ring API pod is also on the higher end (~400 ms for 500 user load).

-- No pods restarts
+- No pods restarts were observed.

 ** Stage 2 **

-From stage-1 observations, we started tuning core, ring api and ha proxy pods limts one by one to see if no errors during 600 users load.
+From stage-1 observations, we started the tuning of core, ring api and ha proxy pods limits one by one to see if no errors occurred during a 600 users load.

 Below are the tuned helm values.